Bulk transport and walking floor haulage: a practical guide

 Highlight the skills you actually need

 Focus on licences, qualifications and driving experience.
 If your contracts involve fragile loads or oversized items, say so.
-If you run refrigerated trailers or bulk tankers, mention that too.
+If you run cold-chain refrigerated trailers or walking floor trailers, mention that too.

 Avoid broad or vague descriptions.
 Phrases like “must be flexible” or “can-do attitude” mean different things to different people.